Skip to content

 Table 1 provides the source and date of publication, release or access for the different activity, and energy data collected for the project.

-Table 1: Activity and Energy Data Collected to Develop Preliminary Estimates
+Table 1: Activity Data Collected to Develop Preliminary Estimates

 Conventional Oil Production (barrels)Statistics Canada.
 Table 25-10-0063-01 Supply and disposition of crude oil and equivalent